alainwolf/roll.urown.net/server/dns/powerdns.rst

 DNS Server Database
 -------------------

-All our DNS data will stored in a MySQL database.
+All our DNS data will stored in a MariaDB database.

 Remove BIND Backend